tendermint/tendermint/spec/p2p/v0.34/README.md

 ## Overview

-A Tendermint network is composed by multiple Tendermint instances, thereafter called **nodes**, that interact by exchanging messages.
+A Tendermint network is composed by multiple Tendermint instances, hereafter called **nodes**, that interact by exchanging messages.

 Tendermint assumes a partially-connected network model.
 This means that a node is not assumed to be directly connected to every other node in the network.
-Instead, each node is directly connected to a subset of other nodes in the network, thereafter called its **peers**.
+Instead, each node is directly connected to a subset of other nodes in the network, hereafter called its **peers**.

 The peer-to-peer (p2p) communication layer is responsible for establishing connections between nodes in a Tendermint network,